Esri/cityengine-sdk/README.md

 Copyright (c) 2018 Esri

 You may not use the content of this repository except in compliance with the following Licenses:
-  1. All content of all directories **except "examples"** is licensed under the CityEngine EULA, see [license/EULA.pdf](license/EULA.pdf).
+  1. All content of all directories **except "examples"** is licensed under the CityEngine EULA, see [EULA.pdf](EULA.pdf).
   1. All content in the "examples" directory tree is licensed under the APACHE 2.0 license.
 You may obtain a copy of this license at http://www.apache.org/licenses/LICENSE-2.0.
-A copy of the license is also available in the repository at [license/APACHE-LICENSE-2.0.txt](license/APACHE-LICENSE-2.0.txt).
   1. The example data is licensed by the "ESRI Attribution and Licensing Agreement".